Synthesis Essay & AP Lang: Examples, How to Write & Tips

 What Is a Synthesis Essay?

-Example: A paper analyzing the causes of climate change by synthesizing research from environmental studies, meteorology, and political science.
+Example: A paper that explains the causes of climate change by combining environmental research, meteorology, and policy sources.

 What Is an AP Lang Synthesis Essay?